n-buckley/travel-tanzania/readme.md

 Should I be linking pictures of my updates ?
 TBD

 Ok my next **goal** is literally just to type, I wish VS Code had spell check 😩 (just installed one).
-I remeber when I was working with react I could just type in a "data" page or something and then import but I'm not sure if this is possible with just HTML/CSS ?
+I remember when I was working with react I could just type in a "data" page or something and then import but I'm not sure if this is possible with just HTML/CSS ?

 - [ ] I'd like to have my color theme be variables in case i want to change it i don't have to manually change it everywhere